Are you scouring online for the very best Fitbit for men, women, kids, or anyone else that needs one? You've come to the right place.

 Fitbit was one of the very first wearable tech companies to bring step counts, badges and calorie burn information to our phones with its early devices.
 Fast-forward a decade and the company is still going from strength to strength.
 That's because the brand has stayed on top of what customers want, along with bringing the latest health tech trends.
 But it's also stayed true to its simple, easy-to-use and accurate roots.

-These days Fitbit has a great range of products that are bound to suit most lifestyles and most budgets.
-From those who love running outdoors to those who love the gym to those who just want to count steps each day or even buy a tracker for their kids.
+These days Fitbit has a wide range of products that are bound to suit most lifestyles and a range of budgets.
+From those who love running outdoors to folks who love the gym to customers who just want to count steps each day or even buy a tracker for their kids, Fitbit has it all.

 - Need to save money?
 Check out our best cheap fitness trackers

 - Or maybe try one of the best Wear OS smartwatches?

 - If you've bought a Fitbit, check out our selection of the best Fitbit bands

 - Get the most out of your band with our fitness tracker tips and tricks guide

 Late in 2018 we saw the company release the Fitbit Charge 3, and earlier in that year we heard all about the Fitbit Versa.
 Before that was the Fitbit Alta HR and Fitbit Ionic smartwatch following on from the Fitbit Charge 2 and Fitbit Flex 2 that came out the year before.

 Products such as the Fitbit Flex 2, Alta HR, Charge 2 and Fitbit Blaze aren't available directly from the company any longer, but you can quite often find them on sale at third-party retailers, so we opted to keep them on the list for all the bargain hunters.

 - Fitbit Versa 2